Mr-Smyth/circles/docs/Testing.md

 ---

 ## Testing for Assign Spouse or Partner Functionality:
-Assign spouse / partner will grab the persons spouse / partners and display them on screen.
-These partners name are clickable, which leads to a page where they can possibly be removed so long as they have no shared children.
+Assign spouse/partner will grab the persons spouse/partners and display them on screen.
+These partners name are clickable, which leads to a page where they can be removed so long as they have no shared children.
 The included form will allow for adding of more partners.

 ### Initial Testing: